Will Smith Player Props: Dodgers vs. Royals

 Will Smith At The Plate

-- Smith has driven in a run in 26 games this season (44.8%), including 11 games with more than one RBI (19.0%).
-He has also driven home three or more of his team's runs in three contests.
+- In 44.1% of his games this year, Smith has had at least one RBI.
+He's picked up more than one in 18.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.